ocadotechnology/aimmo/docs/deployment/monitoring.md

 and once again replace `{CLUSTER}` with either dev/staging/default.

-5. Next, you need to go onto the Kubernetes Engine section of our [Google cloud console](https://console.cloud.google.com) dashboard, then go into services and look for the `aimmo-ingress` for the cluster you're working.
+5. Next, you need to go onto the Kubernetes Engine section of our [Google cloud console](https://console.cloud.google.com) dashboard, then go into services and look for the `aimmo-ingress` for the cluster you're working on.
 It should be near to, or at the top of the list of services.

-Click on the ingress to open up it's details, then click "EDIT".
+Click on the ingress to open up its details, then click "EDIT".
 You should see something like this:

 ```yaml
 apiVersion: extensions/v1beta1